KaniyamFoundation/Pdf2Text/README.md

 # First run

+* Keep all the PDF files to be OCR in the folder "input"
-* Copy the PDf file you want to convert to text in the same folder, where pdf2text.py file is.
+* Copy the PDf file you want to convert to text in the "input" folder, where pdf2text.py file is.
 * Make sure there is no space in the pdf file name.
 Rename to replace all the spaces with "_"
+* Check the config.ini for Columns number.
+Set 1 (default) or 2.

 * run the below command

 ```

-python3 pdf2text.py --noauth_local_webserver -p [pdf_file_name]
+python3 pdf2text.py --noauth_local_webserver

 ```

-Give the PDF file name in the [pdf_file_name]

 It will show a link.